 - Descending aortic aneurysm: Present in the area of the aorta that goes down into the chest and the abdomen.

-In analyzing which is worse ascending or descending aortic aneurysm disease, the location of the aneurysm is important, because each condition has its risks and complications.
+In analyzing which is worse ascending or descending aortic aneurysm disease, the location of the aneurysm is important, because each condition has its risks and complications as leg aneurysm symptoms.

 Risks Associated with Ascending Aortic Aneurysms